-• until at least 1 year after the expiry of any relevant limitation period (which will usually be 6 years, but may be 12 years, or longer where the case includes information relating to a minor), from the date of the last item of work carried out, the date of the last payment received or the date on which all outstanding payments are written off, whichever is the latest.
+- Until 7 years, i.e. 1 year after the expiry of any relevant limitation period (which will usually be 6 years), from [the date of the last item of work carried out, from the date of the last payment received.
 This is because it may be needed for potential legal proceedings.
 At this point any further retention will be reviewed and the data will be marked for deletion or marked for retention for a further period.
 The latter retention period is likely to occur only where the information is needed for legal proceedings, regulatory matters or active complaints.
-Deletion will be carried out (without further notice to you) as soon as reasonably practicable after the data is marked for deletion.

-- I will store some of your information which I need to carry out conflict checks for the rest of my career.
-However, this is likely to be limited to your name and contact details.
-This will not include any information within categories (e) to (i) above. - Information related to anti-money laundering checks will be retained until five years after the completion of the transaction or the end of the business relationship, whichever is the later; - Names and contact details held for marketing purposes will be stored indefinitely or until I or my clerks become aware or are informed that the individual has ceased to be a potential client.
+Deletion will be carried out (without further notice to you) as soon as reasonably practicable after the data is marked for deletion. - I will store some of your information which I need to carry out conflict checks for the rest of my career.
+However, this is likely to be limited to [your name and contact details/ the name of the case/anything else].
+This will not include any information within category (e) above. - Names and contact details held for marketing purposes will be stored indefinitely or until I or my clerks become aware or are informed that the individual has ceased to be a potential client.